LobstyuII/celery_himawari8/ReadMe.md

 `celery -A celery_app worker --loglevel=info`
 ### 2. Set Up Earthdata Token

 Ensure that the `my_NASA_API_token` file is placed in the root directory of this project.
-This file should contain your personal Earthdata token, necessary for accessing NASA's API.
+This file must contain your personal Earthdata token, which is required to access NASA's API.

-### 3. Download Preprocessed Data

-Download the preprocessed MCD12Q1 data from the provided Baidu Netdisk(https://pan.baidu.com/s/1bUYW05NnpJ82qdi6Jri2KQ?pwd=i4bu
-) link and place it in the root directory under `preprocessing_data`.
-This dataset has been resampled to match the Himawari-8 Full-Disk data.
+---

+To obtain your personal token:

+1. Log in to your Earthdata account at: [https://urs.earthdata.nasa.gov/profile](https://urs.earthdata.nasa.gov/profile)

+2. Navigate to the **Application - Authorized Apps** tab and ensure the following applications are authorized:
+   - **NASA GESDISC DATA ARCHIVE**
+   - **LP DAAC Data Pool**

+3. Go to the **Generate Token** tab to create your personal token.

+Once you have your token, save it to the appropriate location using the following command:

+`echo "your_copied_token_here" > ~/celery_himawari8/my_NASA_API_token`

-### 4. Update FTP Connection Information
+### 4. Update jaxa FTP Connection Information

 Replace the following lines in your configuration with your own FTP credentials: